fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 ## Bootstrapping

 To bootstrap our [remote state](https://www.terraform.io/docs/language/state/remote.html) resources, we’ll create a S3 bucket and DynamoDB table using the values defined in `remote-state/main.tf`.
-Override the `prefix` terraform variable to get unique resources and the `region` variable to use you preferred AWS region.
+We'll override the `prefix` terraform variable to get unique resources and the `region` variable to use the same region set in the AWS CLI (you can run `aws configure get region` to see what region is set).

 From the `/remote-state` directory, run:

-2. `terraform init`
+1. `terraform init`
-3. `terraform workspace new prod`
+2. `terraform workspace new <prefix>-fleet`
-4. `terraform apply -var prefix="<prefix>" -var region="<region>"`
+3. `terraform apply -var prefix="<prefix>" -var region="<region>"`

+> You can use any name for your new workspace, but it needs to be unique across AWS.
+We used `<prefix>-prod` here to improve the chances that is the case.

   You should be able to see all the resources that Terraform will create — the **S3 bucket** and the **dynamodb** table: